lojban/cll/official/README.md

 Get a PDF diff viewer for your OS and compare them visually.
 I'm using https://github.com/vslavik/diff-pdf on Windows.

-When done, copy and update symlinks as with XHTML.
+When done, run:

+    $ scripts/update_official -p -v 1.1 [assuming the version is still 1.1]

 Step 2: Updating github
 =======================